timeXplain -- A Framework for Explaining the Predictions of Time Series Classifiers: Robustness of timeXplain

-The end user who is inspecting the impact distribution needs to be aware that the marked fragments might not actually be the important features, but instead only artifacts.
-Conversely, the \TXP user may need additional knowledge of the domain of the model to choose an appropriate mapping. \textbf{Coherence Assumption.} Assuming coherence alleges that neighboring values have a similar impact on the model's prediction, both in the time and frequency domain.
-Intuitively, this is reasonable as a model that bases its decision on isolated points, ignoring their neighborhood, would be substantially overfitting.
+All mappings make various assumptions.
+We explore what happens if they are violated in order to help the user assess the merits of \TXP explanations. \textbf{Feature Space Assumption.} This assumption alleges that the model bases its decisions on a specific subset of temporal, spectral, or statistical properties of the specimen.
+What happens if it is violated, for example by using the time slice mapping with a model that only considers the spectrum of the specimen?
+When disabling a time slice with a spike, the magnitude of the corresponding frequency reduces.
+If this frequency is influential to the model, its prediction changes.
+Hence, the time slice gains impact even though it is not directly influential.
+The end user interpreting the impact vector needs to be aware that the high-impact fragments might not be the influential properties, but instead only artifacts.
+Conversely, the user may need additional knowledge of the model to choose an appropriate mapping. \textbf{Coherence Assumption.} Assuming coherence alleges that close-by time stamps and/or frequencies have similar influence on the model's prediction.
+Intuitively, this is reasonable as a model that bases its decision on isolated time stamps or frequencies would be overfitting.